Environments

 The maximum size of the file is defined in the Quotas and thresholds section.

 The created variable is shown as part of the selected environment.
 Clicking on the pencil icon will allow modifications to the variable, and clicking on the bin icon will delete the variable.
+The variables can be sorted by name or sensitive value by clicking on the Name or Sensitive column headers.

 Created environment variables